-- 2.3.1 Students for admission to the first semester of the Master's Degree Programme shall be required to have passed an appropriate degree examination of this University as specified in Table shown for eligibility entry qualification for admission to PG Programmes or any other degree examination of any University or authority accepted by this University as equivalent thereto. - 2.3.2 Eligibility conditions for admission such as class obtained, number of attempts in the qualifying examination and physical fitness will be as prescribed by this Institution from time to time. - 2.3.3 All part-time students should satisfy other conditions regarding experience, sponsorship etc., which may be prescribed by this Institution from time to time. - 2.3.4 A student eligible for admission to M.Tech.
-Part Time Day Time programme shall have his/her permanent place of work within a distance of 65km from the campus of this Institution.
+- 2.3.1 Students for admission to the first semester of the Master's Degree Programme shall be required to have passed the appropriate degree examination of this University as specified in the Table shown for eligible entry qualifications for admission to P.G. programmes or any other degree examination of any University or authority accepted by this University as equivalent thereto. - 2.3.2 Eligibility conditions for admission such as class obtained, number of attempts in the qualifying examination and physical fitness will be as prescribed by this Institution from time to time. - 2.3.3 All part-time students should satisfy other conditions regarding experience, sponsorship etc., which may be prescribed by this Institution from time to time.

+- 2.3.4 A student eligible for admission to M.Tech.
+Part Time / Day Time programme shall have his/her permanent place of work within a distance of 65km from the campus of this Institution. - 2.3.5 Student eligible for admission to M.C.A under lateral entry scheme shall be required to have passed three year degree in B.Sc (Computer Science) / B.C.A / B.Sc (Information Technology)